 - I mean, jeez, if I'm going to wallow in obvious hipsterism, I want it to at least be fun and well-executed, not ironically arch, foppish and bloodless.

 - Andy Warhol would have approved of the rampant hipsterism at his museum Friday.

 Words that rhyme with hipsterquipster, tipster

-(Of a garment) cut to fit and fasten at the hips rather than the waist.
+(Of a garment) having the waistline at the hips rather than the waist.

 - You can spot these on skinny girls wearing hipster clothing.

 - But it's not all racist hipster clothing outlets and space-age rice pudding bars that drew the Murdochs to the neighborhood.

 - A hipster belt draws attention to your curves without going overboard.

 Pants having a waistline at the hips; hip-huggers.